microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpconpremisesconnection.md

 ---
 title: "cloudPcOnPremisesConnection resource type"
-description: "Represents a defined collection of Azure resource information that can be used to establish on-premises network connectivity for Cloud PCs."
+description: "Represents a defined collection of Azure resource information that can be used to establish on-premises network connectivity for cloud PCs."
 author: "jiajyang"
 localization_priority: Normal
 ms.prod: ""